MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/PowerShell/Get-PlaceV3.md

 # Get-PlaceV3

 Use the Get-PlaceV3 cmdlet to view metadata configured on conference rooms, workspaces, buildings, or floors within the Places directory.
-The additional metadata provides a better search and room suggestion experience, as well as other suggestions and experiences when using Microsoft Places.

 > [!NOTE]
-> Work is in progress to bring this cmdlet's functionality into the existing Exchange Get-Place cmdlet.
+> Work is in progress to bring this cmdlet's functionality into the existing Exchange [Get-Place](/powershell/module/exchange/get-place?view=exchange-ps) cmdlet.
 ## Syntax

 ```powershell